bowl to bracket bingo

 — Chloe Selby, FRN Leader at University of California, Irvine

-FRN at University at Pittsburg
+FRN at University at Pittsburgh

 I recover food because during my first year in college I saw how much food was being wasted in the dining halls and coffee shops around campus.
 I found out that Pitt had a chapter of FRN and immediately joined as I wanted to reduce that waste. [...]
 Seeing the amount of wasted food makes me realize that there is no reason why anyone should be hungry, and I recover food to help those who are food insecure, while also helping the environment and reducing the environmental impact of my school.